dh4/gallerize.js/README.md

 The element to display the thumbnail navigation in.
 You can style this element to your liking, but it should be empty.
 Overrides `indicators`.

+##### th_captions

+Array of captions to display below the thumbnail images.
+This should have the same number of items as the `images` array.

 ##### th_buttons

 Boolean to show or hide the prev/next buttons in the thumbnail navigation element.
 Default is `true`.